hashkat/hashkat/docs/tutorial12.md

 agents:
   - name: Standard
     hashtag_follow_options:
-      care_about_ideology: false # does the agent care about which ideology the agent has?
+      care_about_ideology: false # does the agent care about the ideology of the agent they will follow?
 ```

 ### Language